huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 - **Pretrained Models:** These foundational models are initially trained on large datasets without task-specific tuning, serving as a versatile base for further development.
 - **Continuously Pretrained Models:** These undergo additional training beyond initial pretraining to enhance their capabilities, often using more specialized data.
 - **Fine-Tuned Models:** Specifically adjusted on targeted datasets, these models are optimized for particular tasks, improving performance in those areas.
-- **IFT/RLHF/Chat Models:** Tailored for interactive applications like chatbots, these models are trained with methods such as Instruction Fine Tuning or Reinforcement Learning from Human Feedback to handle conversational contexts effectively.
+- **Chat Models:** Tailored for interactive applications like chatbots, these models are trained with methods such as Instruction Fine Tuning or Reinforcement Learning from Human Feedback to handle conversational contexts effectively.
-- **Merges and Moerges:** Combining multiple models or methods, these can show superior test results but do not always apply for real-world situations.
+- **Merge Models:** Combining multiple models or methods, these can show superior test results but do not always apply for real-world situations.

 **Q: What are the leaderboard's intended uses?**